Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

-In the future, decarbonized gases and particularly green hydrogen are meant to replace fossil fuels where electricity from renewable energies cannot – for example, to store energy, fuel turbines, or power industrial high-temperature processes.
+In the future, decarbonized gases and particularly sustainably certified hydrogen are meant to replace fossil fuels where electricity from renewable energies cannot – for example, to store energy, fuel turbines, or power industrial high-temperature processes.
 At EnBW, we want to make our contribution to tapping the potentials of decarbonized gases as sustainable energy sources.

 With the EnBW Sustainability Agenda measure “Hydrogen and decarbonized gases,” we are laying the foundations for building a sustainable hydrogen value chain: We plan to record all emissions along possible supply routes, prepare our power plants for the switch to hydrogen, and work with our partners in politics and business to design the framework of the German and European hydrogen economy.